Shahzaib-D-Memon/Shahzaib-Portfolio.github.io/README.md

 ## About Me

-I am Shahzaib Memon, a dedicated Frontend Developer based in Pakistan.
-With over 2 years of experience, I have a strong background in web design and development, consistently delivering high-quality work.
+I am Shahzaib Memon, A Computer Systems Engineer, ICT Teacher, and Web Developer with extensive knowledge and years of experience in web technologies, delivering quality work.

 ### Contact Information